 Buckingham Palace

-Speaking of royals and microcosms of history, Buckingham Palace happens to be a short walk from Westminster Abbey and is loaded with history.
+Speaking of royals and microcosms of history, Buckingham Palace happens to be a short walk from Westminster Abbey.
 The opulent gated palace has been the royal residence since 1837.
-Don’t count on going inside: you have to either be a royal or working for one to be allowed entry.
-You can gawk from the outside and, if you time it right, see the famous changing of the guard.
+Don’t count on going inside: you have to either be a royal or working to gain access.
+However, you can come and view it´s splendor from the outside and, if you time it right, also see the famous changing of the guard ceremony.

 Trafalgar Square